tanookibruv/readmegenerator/Develop/README.md

   ## Usage

-  This is a great way to make a README
+  A great way to make a professional README

   ## License

-    This application is covered by BSD 3 license.
+    This application is covered by APACHE 2.0 license.

   ## Contributing

-  Alter it to better suit your projects
+  Alter this code to better suit your projects

   ## Tests